s-doering/smig/README.md

 ## Usage ##

-1. Add this line to the plugins section of your applications BuildConfig.groovy __*__
+1. Add this line to the plugins section of your applications BuildConfig.groovy __(not that easy yet*)__

+        plugins {

+            ..
+            ..

             runtime ":smig:1.0.0"

+            ..
+            ..
+        }

 2. Refresh your dependencies